Craphtr/why-are-customer-cohorts-declining-despite-stable-acquisition--a-lifecycle-diagnostic-using-GA4-data/README.md

 ### **Lifecycle Focus:**
 Customer Lifecycle Stage → Acquisition Economics
-**Note: Because revenue metrics are obfuscated, acquisition economics are inferred using behavioral proxies such as repeat purchase rate, average orders, and value tier distribution.**
+**Note: Because revenue metrics are obfuscated, acquisition economics are inferred using behavioral proxies such as repeat purchase rate, average order per customer and value tier distribution.**

 ---

-## Data Modeling
+# Data Modeling

-A **customer-level analytical layer** (`customer360`) was constructed from event data.
+To enable cohort-level and customer-level analyses, a **customer-level analytical layer** (`customer360`) was constructed from raw event data.
+This layer aggregates behavioral signals to support **inference of customer value** in the absence of revenue metrics.

 **Customer Grain:** One row per customer

-**Core Fields:**
+### **Core Fields**

 | Column | Description |
 |--------|-------------|